Hewing Your First Distributed Service

 main.hew

-You now have a complete distributed service: wire types define the protocol, actors handle concurrency without locks, and a supervisor keeps everything running through failures.
-Named actors use direct method calls; lambda actors use the <- operator.
-The select expression lets you race concurrent operations or apply timeouts.
+You now have a complete service: wire types define the protocol, actors handle concurrency without locks, and supervisors keep everything running through failures.
+Named actors use direct method calls; lambda actors use the <- send operator.
 From here, you can add more backends for sharding, plug in network listeners for remote clients, or grow the supervision tree as your service scales.

 Next steps